PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 Internally, this last function simply relies on a *state* querystring argument, which is supposed to represent the name of the target tenant where the app is going to be registered.
 The function dinamically generates a URL to the **API Access** page of the SharePoint Online Admin Center.
 The URL of this function will be used as the Return URL in the AAD app registration.
 It is the function backing the API available at the URL https://[function-app-name].azurewebsites.net/api/grant, where [function-app-name] is the name that you will use for hosting the Function App on Microsoft Azure.

-### FunctionAuthorize
+### FunctionAuthorizeAttribute
-The attribute FunctionAuthorize is defines in class [FunctionAuthorizeAttribute.cs](../src/Contoso.Orders.FunctionApp/FunctionAuthorizeAttribute.cs).
+The attribute **FunctionAuthorize** is defined in class [FunctionAuthorizeAttribute.cs](../src/Contoso.Orders.FunctionApp/FunctionAuthorizeAttribute.cs).
 Internally the class leverages the preview feature of the Function Filters.
 In fact, the attribute inherits from **FunctionInvocationFilterAttribute** and implements a custom logic by overriding the **OnExecutingAsync** method of the base class.
 You can see the actual implementation in the following code excerpt.

 ```csharp
 using Microsoft.AspNetCore.Http;